 The Baker Experience

 The Baker Scholars Program has developed into one of Georgetown University’s most prestigious and sought-after undergraduate programs.
-The Program seeks exceptional sophomores in Georgetown College who possess a demonstrated interest in business and strong records of academic achievement, community service, and leadership.
+The Program seeks exceptional sophomores in Georgetown University College of Arts & Sciences who possess a demonstrated interest in business and strong records of academic achievement, community service, and leadership.

 After a rigorous application and interview process, selected students are welcomed into the Baker community of current Scholars, Trustees, and Baker alumni.
 Baker Scholars overwhelmingly say the interview process is among the best preparations for the job interview process.
-The benefits of the Program – both personal and professional – begin upon selection in the spring of sophomore year, and continue throughout the undergraduate experience and beyond.
+The benefits of the Program – both personal and professional – begin upon selection in the spring of the sophomore year, and continue throughout the undergraduate experience and beyond.
 To be a Baker is to be a Baker for life!

 The Program also seeks to develop and reinforce a sense of social obligation and community responsibility within the Scholars, which serves as a foundation for their future careers.
 Through community service activities, exploration of nonprofits, and education about corporate responsibility, the Program helps answer students’ questions about how individuals and businesses can be powerful agents of positive change.

 During this process, Scholars from across the globe from diverse backgrounds and life experiences who might never otherwise meet, journey together as part of the Baker community, building lifelong and intergenerational friendships.